eleven26/awesome-go-stars/README.md

   - [jsonassert](https://github.com/kinbiko/jsonassert) - Package for verifying that your JSON payloads are serialized correctly.
   - [omg.testingtools](https://github.com/dedalqq/omg.testingtools) - The simple library for change a values of private fields for testing.
   - [restit](https://github.com/yookoala/restit) - Go micro framework to help writing RESTful API integration test.
-  - [schema(stars: 20)](https://github.com/jgroeneveld/schema) - Quick and easy expression matching for JSON schemas used in requests and responses.
+  - [schema](https://github.com/jgroeneveld/schema) - Quick and easy expression matching for JSON schemas used in requests and responses.
   - [stop-and-go](https://github.com/elgohr/stop-and-go) - Testing helper for concurrency.
   - [testcase](https://github.com/adamluzsi/testcase) - Idiomatic testing framework for Behavior Driven Development.
   - [testcontainers-go](https://github.com/testcontainers/testcontainers-go) - A Go package that makes it simple to create and clean up container-based dependencies for automated integration/smoke tests.
 The clean, easy-to-use API enables developers to programmatically define containers that should be run as part of a test and clean up those resources when the test is done.